 The AKC describes their temperament as well behaved, adaptable, and comfortable companions with an affectionate nature and even disposition; generally active, alert, and playful, but not boisterous.
 We have certainly found this to be true with our Frenchies.
 Frenchies love people and crave attention, but don’t constantly demand it, like a Golden Retriever, for example.
 A French Bulldog will comfortably sit or lay at your feet, or in your lap if you prefer, or they will roll around with the little ones with great patience and never complain.

 Since we have several Frenchies, we thought we might have a problem giving each of them sufficient attention, but it hasn’t been a problem.
 We can pet one of our Frenchies while others are laying in their favorite spots or playing with their canine buddies or with the kids.
 Our Frenchies don’t tend to get jealous as long as they get their turn.

 Based on our experiences and from feedback from other owners, most Frenchies get along great with other dogs (of all sizes), especially if they have been well socialized, as have our dogs.
-We haven’t introduced our dogs to any cats yet, but several of our clients have, and the feedback we have received is that they do great together.
-In fact, some of them become best of friends, especially if introduced when young.
+In addition to our dogs, we have two cats, which are best friends with Django, Lacey’s house dog.
+When we have other Frenchies in the house, they quickly make friends with the cats and get along great.
+Many of our clients also have cats and we have yet to hear of any difficulties; in fact, several clients have told us that their Frenchie(s) and their cat(s) become the best of friends.

-The most important factor in how well your Frenchie will get along with other animals is his or her age at the time you introduce them.
+One of the most important factors in how well your Frenchie will get along with other animals is his or her age at the time you introduce them.
 The younger your Frenchie is when you introduce him or her to other animals, the better the chance that things will go well.
 Puppies love everyone and everything – also, older Frenchies accept new pups that are introduced to them extremely well, based on our experiences.

 Other things to know about Frenchies: